Objectives of the Centre

-The Jena Center for Romanticism Research aims to create a stimulating venue for scholarly exchange, where interdisciplinary dialogue and research networks emerge and extend well beyond academia, into society.
+The Jena Centre for Studies in Romanticism aims to create a stimulating venue for scholarly exchange, where interdisciplinary dialogue and research networks emerge and extend well beyond academia, into society.

 The Location: Jena